davidmoten/ppk/README.md

 -----------------------------
 This library uses a 2048 bit RSA public key to encrypt a generated (per instance of PPK) 128 bit AES key which is prepended with the AES encrypted message.

 Note that RSA can't be used to encrypt a message of arbitrary length because the maximum size of input is 245 bytes.
-The AES key satisfies this criterion though, that's why its in use.
+The AES key satisfies this criterion though, that's why it's used here.
 256 bit AES is not used in this library because Java needs policy file additions to make it happen and 128 bit AES is currently strong enough for most stuff.

 The decrypt functionality knows about the format of the encrypted bytes and extracts the AES key using the RSA private key and then decodes the remaining bytes using the extracted AES key.